sirbrillig/cardlike/README.md

 To assign a property to a new card in the card block, use a method of the same name as the property.
 To retrieve that property, treat the card as a hash and reference the property name as the key.
+As of version 0.0.2, you can also get the property value by calling a getter method of the same name as the key.

+If you'd like to know what kind of card you're dealing with, just ask it with `card_type`.

+    Cardlike.the_card("Magic Spell").card_type # => :action_card

 ### Creating Decks